Yashh-G/zero-day-research/README.md

 ### **CVE-2025-9753**
 #### Campcodes Online Hospital Management System Patient Search patient-search.php cross site scripting (XSS)
+**Description:**
+A vulnerability was detected in Campcodes Online Hospital Management System 1.0.
+The affected element is an unknown function of the file /admin/patient-search.php of the component Patient Search Module.
+Performing manipulation of the argument Search by Name Mobile No results in cross site scripting.
+The attack may be initiated remotely.
+The exploit is now public and may be used.
 ##### References:
 - **NVD Link: [https://nvd.nist.gov/vuln/detail/CVE-2025-9753](https://nvd.nist.gov/vuln/detail/CVE-2025-9753)**
 - **CVE Details: [https://www.cvedetails.com/cve/CVE-2025-9753/](https://www.cvedetails.com/cve/CVE-2025-9753/)**